-Construction sites rely heavily on equipment and machinery to perform tasks.
-But when equipment is defective, improperly maintained, or misused, it can lead to devastating accidents.
+Equipment-related construction accidents are among the most dangerous incidents on San Diego job sites.
+Construction sites rely heavily on machinery to perform tasks, but when equipment is defective, improperly maintained, or misused, the results can be catastrophic.
 If you or a loved one has been injured in an equipment-related construction accident, understanding your legal rights is essential.

 Equipment-related accidents often occur due to negligence, poor maintenance, or defective machinery.
 Common causes include: